Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

 1. If you select one of the click on the `trace id` to view the full distributed trace across the caller and the callee

 ### Quick note on OpenTelemetry Collector configuration

+> ***Note***
+> This part is only for your information and it will be demonstrated by the instructor.
+It does not require you to follow what was shown.
+And it does not require you to configure any items.

 Your tenant is receving a lot of traces as the OpenTelemetry Collector was configured to send the trace data from a single Lambda function to multiple Dynatrace tenants.
 That is why you are receiving the same trace multiple times.
 Reference [OpenTelemetry Collector configuration](https://opentelemetry.io/docs/collector/configuration/)

 ```yaml